-- (a) Includes depreciation related to our distribution centers which is included within the cost of sales line item in our condensed consolidated statements of operations and comprehensive income.
-See Note 1 to the condensed consolidated financial statements for additional information about the components of cost of sales. - (b) Represents non-cash share-based compensation expense of \$20.1 million and \$0.1 million in the 13 weeks ended March 28, 2020 and March 30, 2019, respectively.
-During the first quarter of fiscal 2020, we incurred \$18.5 million in share-based compensation expense related to 4.1 million performance-based stock options that vested in conjunction with the closing of the February 3, 2020 secondary offering.
-Includes immaterial cash dividends paid on vested share-based awards during the first quarter of fiscal 2020 and 2019 for cash dividends declared in connection with our recapitalizations in fiscal 2018 and 2016. - (c) Represents the write-off of debt issuance costs and debt discounts related to the repricing and/or repayment of our credit facilities.
+- (a) Includes depreciation related to our distribution centers which is included within the cost of sales line item in our condensed consolidated statements of operations and comprehensive income (loss).
+See Note 1 to the condensed consolidated financial statements for additional information about the components of cost of sales. - (b) Includes non-cash share-based compensation expense and immaterial cash dividends paid on vested share-based awards for cash dividends declared in connection with our recapitalizations in fiscal 2018 and 2016.
+See "Share-based Compensation Expense" in the "Comparison of the 13 and 26 weeks ended June 27, 2020 and June 20, 2019" section below for additional information. - (c) Represents the write-off of debt issuance costs and debt discounts related to the repricing and/or repayment of our credit facilities.
 See Note 4 to the condensed consolidated financial statements for additional information. - (d) Consists of the non-cash portion of rent expense, which represents the difference between our straight-line rent expense recognized under GAAP and cash rent payments.
 The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years. - (e) Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. - (f) Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. - (g) Represents non-cash changes in reserves related to our IO notes and accounts receivable.
-The first quarter of 2020 reflects the adoption of ASU 2016-13.
-See Note 2 to the condensed consolidated financial statements for additional information. - (h) Other non-recurring, non-cash or discrete items as determined by management, such as transaction related costs including costs related to the February 3, 2020 secondary offering, personnel-related costs, store closing costs, legal expenses, strategic project costs, and miscellaneous costs. - (i) Represents the amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to our acquisition in 2014 by an investment fund affiliated with Hellman & Friedman LLC, which included trademarks, customer lists, and below-market leases. - (j) Represents the tax effect of the total adjustments.
-Because of the increased impact of discrete items on our effective tax rate including the excess tax benefits from the exercise and vest of share-based awards, beginning in the fourth quarter of fiscal 2019, we changed our methodology to calculate the tax effect of the total adjustments on a discrete basis excluding any non-recurring and unusual tax items.
+The 26 weeks ended June 27, 2020 reflects the adoption of ASU 2016-13.
+See Note 2 to the condensed consolidated financial statements for additional information. - (h) Other non-recurring, non-cash or discrete items as determined by management, such as transaction related costs including costs related to secondary offerings, personnel-related costs, store closing costs, legal expenses, strategic project costs, and miscellaneous costs. - (i) Represents the amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to our acquisition in 2014 by an investment fund affiliated with Hellman & Friedman LLC, which included trademarks, customer lists, and below-market leases. - (j) Represents the tax effect of the total adjustments.
+Because of the increased impact of discrete items on our effective tax rate including the excess tax benefits from the exercise of stock options and vesting of RSU share-based awards, beginning in the fourth quarter of fiscal 2019, we changed our methodology to calculate the tax effect of the total adjustments on a discrete basis excluding any non-recurring and unusual tax items.
 Prior to the fourth quarter of fiscal 2019, the methodology we used was to calculate the tax effect of the total adjustments using our quarterly effective tax rate.

-Comparison of the 13 weeks ended March 28, 2020 and March 30, 2019 (dollars in thousands)
+Comparison of the 13 and 26 weeks ended June 27, 2020 and June 29, 2019 (dollars in thousands)